risk-first/website/menagerie/Dependency-Risk.md

 This tells us a lot about dependency risk right here:
  - On the one hand, depending on something else is very often helpful, and quite often essential.
 (For example, all animals that _move_ seem to depend on oxygen).
  - However, as soon as you have dependencies, you need to take into account of their _reliability_.
-(Living near a river or stream gives ou access to fresh water, for example).
+(Living near a river or stream gives you access to fresh water, for example).
  - Successful organisms _adapt_ to the dependencies available to them (like the thermal vent creatures).
  - There is likely to be _competition_ for a dependency when it is scarce (think of droughts and famine).